Horseshoes for a class of nonuniformly expanding random dynamical systems on the circle

-As an application of Theorem \ref{tea}, in Theorem \ref{teb}, we establish horseshoe-like dynamics for predominantly expanding random circle endomorphisms with sufficiently large additive noise.
-In particular, in order to fix ideas, let us consider maps of the form for suitable $a \in (0,1)$ such that $f$ has an attracting periodic orbit for which the complement of its basin of attraction is an uniformly hyperbolic repeller.
-For this class of examples, Theorem \ref{teb} establishes that the RDS obtained from this endomorphism by the inclusion of additive noise displays a transition to chaos beyond a specific noise amplitude level, in the sense that the RDS has an ergodic stationary measure with full support, positive Lyapunov exponent, and an abundance of horseshoe-like dynamics.
+For typical parameter values, it has sinks and the complement of their basin of attraction is an uniformly hyperbolic repeller.
+For this class of examples, Theorem \ref{teb} establishes, for large enough $L$, that the RDS obtained from this endomorphism by the inclusion of additive noise displays a transition to chaos beyond a specific noise amplitude level, in the sense that the RDS has an ergodic stationary measure with full support, positive Lyapunov exponent, and an abundance of horseshoe-like dynamics.
 In effect, the noise facilitates the merger of the deterministic attractor and repeller, to the extent that chaotic dynamics prevail.

 This paper is organized as follows: In Section $2$, we recall the basic setup of random dynamical systems, provide sufficient conditions for the existence of a horseshoe and state the main result.
 We also define the class of predominantly expanding random maps.
 In Section $3$, we revisit the theory of hyperbolic times \cite{alves2003physical} in application to the random setting.
 In Section $4$ we obtain estimates on the quenched tail of hyperbolic times.
 In Section $5$ we prove the main Theorem.
 In section $6$ and $7$ we show that the conclusions of the main theorem hold for the class of predominantly expanding random dynamical systems defined in Section $2$, i.e. Theorem \ref{Teorema} is proved.